Head Coach Andy Boyce

-Andy Boyce is in his ninth year as head swimming and diving coach for Grand Valley State.
-Andy joined the staff as an assistant coach in August of 2004 and then became head coach in 2008 after the retirement Dewey Newsome.
+Andy Boyce is in his 12th year as head swimming and diving coach at Grand Valley State.
+Andy joined the staff as an assistant coach in August of 2004 and then became head coach in 2007 after the retirement Dewey Newsome.
 Newsome is the only other head coach in the program's history.

-Boyce has led the Lakers to new heights since taking over as head coach, evidenced by the breaking of every record kept by the program.
-In addition, GVSU's top-10 performance lists are dominated by student-athletes under Boyce's tutelage and the Lakers have earned 443 All-American honors since the 2008 campaign.
+Boyce has led the Lakers to new heights since taking over as head coach, evidenced by the breaking of every swimming record kept by the program.
+In addition, GVSU's top-10 performance lists are dominated by student-athletes under Boyce's tutelage and the Lakers have earned 593 All-American honors since the 2007 campaign.

-The Lakers have excelled academically as well, having earned Scholar All-America plaudits for both the men and women by the College Swimming Coaches Association of America under his direction.
+The Lakers have excelled academically as well, having earned Scholar All-America team plaudits for both the men and women by the College Swimming Coaches Association of America 10 times under his direction.

 Prior to arriving at Grand Valley State Boyce served as a graduate assistant coach at Ball State University from August of 2002 through May of 2004.
 While at Ball State, Andy earned his Master's degree in Sports Management.
 He also coached high school and several club teams.
 He was a four-year letter winner for the Cardinals in the pool and a member of the 200 medley and 400 medley relays that established school records during his time in Muncie.
 Boyce was a two time, all-state selection at Grand Rapids Northview High School where he was named Most Valuable Swimmer three times.
 Andy was also a three-time all-area honoree.